 “Has his shadow ever darkened the door of this church!?” boomed a voice.

 Belonging to Joan Simpson.
 Dairy farmer.
 Long-serving deacon.
 Anglophile.
 Known for sleeping on her bed on the open porch of the farmhouse she shared with her sister Vera.
 Year-round, even in Harrismith’s freezing winter.
-And for delivering milk in big metal cans on the back of her grey British Morris Minor pickup.
+And for delivering milk in big metal cans on the back of her grey Morris Minor pickup – made in England, what.
 And for wearing khaki trousers at all times.